WebMD Advertising Policy

 - 1WebMD has sole discretion for determining the types of Advertising that will be accepted and displayed on the WebMD Network, and under no circumstances will WebMD's acceptance of any Advertisement be considered an endorsement of the product(s) and/or service(s) advertised or for the company that advertises, manufactures, distributes, or promotes the products or services.

 - 2WebMD will not accept Advertising that, in WebMD's opinion, is not factually accurate and in good taste.

 - 3There are certain categories of advertisements that WebMD will not permit on the WebMD Network at any time.
 These categories include but are not limited to the following:

-- illegal or 'objectionable' products (WebMD reserves the right to determine what is 'objectionable')
+- Illegal, 'objectionable', 'ineffective' and/or 'dangerous' products (WebMD reserves the right to determine what is 'objectionable', 'ineffective' and/or 'dangerous')

 - fraudulent, deceptive, illicit, misleading or offensive material